L33t-dot-UK/MIPR/Version_0_7/Readme.md

 - Mode 5 re-factored
 - Memory usage optimised freeing up some RAM
 - SB001A getDist() function changed to include sensor.dataReady() clause when aquiring readings from the VL53L1X
+- Example Python scripts in the Python Examples folder; to get these working install V0.7 on your Arduino and run the scripts.
+You might need to change the COMM port in the python script

 # Op Modes